nus-cs2103-AY1718S2/addressbook-level4/collated/functional/jingyinno.md

     }

     /**
-     * Converts HashMap into an observable list
+     * Converts HashMap of alias and command pairing into an observable list of Alias objects */ public void convertToList() {
-     */
-    public void convertToList() {
         for (String key : hashList.keySet()) {